natalieagus/50033/docs/02-babies/camera.md

 You might find [this documentation](https://docs.unity3d.com/ScriptReference/Camera.ViewportToWorldPoint.html) useful to explain the workings of `ViewportToWorldPoint`.
 :::

-Then under the `Update()` method, the camera constantly follow the player unless it has reached the ends of the game map:
+Then under the `Update()` method, the camera constantly follows the player unless it has reached the ends of the game map:

 ```cs title="CameraController.cs"
 using System.Collections;